mauroesposito90/Rindalyzer/README.md

 # Development and Help

-The Rindalyzer tool is developed by Mauro Esposito, PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of Prof. Remo Sanges.
+The Rindalyzer tool is developed by Mauro Esposito, PhD in Functional and Structural Genomics.
 Please feel free to report bugs or suggestions.

 # Citation